Why we need linked patient data?

 De-identified patient data collected from contributing GP practices who have agreed for data linkage is linked to secondary care or hospital data securely, while protecting patient identity and confidentiality.
 De-identified data is data which has had personal information and sensitive information removed so that you cannot identify any patient.
 Data is not received for patients who have opted out of sharing their health information for research.

-Optimum Patient Care Limited (OPC)
+Optimum Patient Care (OPC)

-Data available from OPCRD-NEXUS
+Data available in OPCRD-NEXUS

 Linkable datasets currently available include: